 4. Dog Care Maintaining a Healthy Diet

 Dogs are dependent on us to provide them with healthy food.
 Maintaining a and balanced diet is vital for dog care, although feeding requirements vary according to age, size, state of health, and activity of the individual.
-A nutritious, well-balanced diet produces a strong boned, well muscled healthy coated canine.
+A nutritious, well-balanced diet produces a strong-boned, well-muscled healthy coated canine.
 Dogs love their food and willing to eat almost anything.

 5. Daily Water Requirement For Dogs

-Your dog losses waters daily in urine and feces, through panting, and to a limited extent through sweating from the pads.
+Your dog losses water daily in urine and feces, through panting, and to a limited extent through sweating from the pads.
 Dogs are also dependent upon water as humans are, can suffer irreversible body dehydration and damage if it is unavailable for over 48 hours.
 For adequate dog care, you should fil your dog’s bowl with fresh water to the same level each day.
 If you notice that it is drinking more than usual, contact a vet, since these may indicate an internal disorder.

 6. House Training of Dogs

-An older puppy can be trained to relieve itself outside learn to recognize the warning signs so that you know when it has to lay out to answer the call of nature.
+An older puppy can be trained to relieve itself outside learn to recognize the warning signs so that you know when it has to layout to answer the call of nature.
 In time, going out to relieve itself will become a regular habit for the puppy.